alcode111/SwiftUIPracticeAPITheOffice/README.md

 ## Features

-- **Get Random Quotes**: You can tap on that button and display a quote from that show: you will also see an image of the character who said it and their name.
+- **Get Random Quotes**: You can tap on a button and display a quote from that show: you will also see an image of the character who said it and their name.

 ## Stretch Goals